 “Throughout his career, Mozart never asserted any particular opinions about music.
-Instead, he absorbed the styles he heard around himself and incorporated them into his own voice.
-Late in his career, he encountered for the first time the music of Johann Sebastian Bach – a kind of music very different from his own, and in some ways more complex.
+Instead he absorbed the styles he heard around himself and incorporated them into his own musical voice.
+Late in his career he encountered for the first time the music of Johann Sebastian Bach — a kind of music very different from his own, and in some ways more complex.
 Most artists would grow defensive and dismissive of something that challenged their own principles.
-Instead, Mozart opened his mind up to new possibilities, studying Bach’s use of counterpoint for nearly a year and absorbing it into his own vocabulary.
-This gave his music a new and surprising creative quality.”
+Instead Mozart opened his mind up to new possibilities, studying Bach’s style for nearly a year and absorbing it into his own vocabulary.
+This gave Mozart’s newest music a fresh and surprising creative quality.”

-The bottom line is that studying mentors and other masters can help you diversify your own creative output.
-Doing so facilitates the process of cross-pollinating ideas and strategies, introducing you to new approaches and ways of thinking.
-Not everything others do will be relevant to you, of course, but it will help refine and develop your style and tailor it to your own unique creative goals.
+The bottom line is that studying mentors and other masters can help you diversify your own creative output, cross-pollinate ideas and strategies, and introduce you to new approaches and ways of thinking.
+Not everything others do will be relevant to you of course, but it will help refine and develop your style and tailor it to your own unique creative goals.

-Intuition is very real and something that is never wise to ignore, because it comes from deep within your subconscious and is derived from a combination of your previous life experiences and core perceptions about the present.
+Intuition is very real and something that is never wise to ignore; it comes from deep within your subconscious and is derived from a combination of your previous life experiences and your instinctive snap judgements about the present.
 If everyone else is telling you “yes” but your gut is telling you otherwise, it’s usually for a good reason.
 When faced with difficult decisions, seek out all the information you can find, become as knowledgeable as you possibly can, and then listen to your God-given instincts.

-Creative people know that trusting your intuition is equivalent to trusting your true self; and the more you trust your true self, the more control you have of making your biggest goals and wildest dreams come true, just the way you envision.
+Creative people know that trusting your intuition is equivalent to trusting your true self, and the more you trust your true self, the more control you have over making your biggest goals and wildest dreams come true, just the way you envision.

 7. Gradually turn life’s obstacles around.

+The bottom line is that life’s problems and obstacles often force us to be creative with solutions.
 When our view of the world as a safe place, or as a certain type of place, has been shattered, we are forced to reboot our perspective on things.
-We suddenly have the opportunity to look out to the periphery and see things with a new, fresh set of beginner’s eyes, which is extremely beneficial to creativity and personal growth.
-(Angel and I discuss this in detail in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+We suddenly have the opportunity to look out to the periphery and see things with a new, fresh set of beginner’s eyes, which can be extremely beneficial to creativity and personal growth.
+(Note: Angel and I discuss this in detail in the Adversity chapter of “1,000 Little Things Happy, Successful People Do Differently”.)

-This is one of my favorite quotes.
-It inspires me to write and create.
-And to move on to my next piece of work, even when I catch myself judging my last piece of work as “not good enough.”
+That’s one of my favorite quotes.
+It inspires me to write and create, and to move on to my next piece of work even when I catch myself judging my last piece of work as “not good enough.”

-For nearly a decade, I have been publishing new articles every week on www.marcandangel.com.
-Sometimes the ideas and words come easier than others, and there have been plenty of times when I’ve felt like my work was sub-par.
+For a decade and a half, Angel and I have been publishing new articles every week on Marc and Angel Hack Life.
+Sometimes the ideas and words come easier than others, and there have been plenty of times when I’ve felt like my work was sub-par…

 Just like Walt said, the key is to “keep moving forward.”